mattdesl/canvas-sketch-util/docs/shader.md

 - `uniforms` a map of named uniforms
   - You can specify a constant value like `{ alpha: 0.5 }` (float) or `{ position: [ 0, 0.5 ] }` (vec2)

+  - If you want to use a `sampler2D`, you should pass an image-like object, such as a `<image>` tag, ndarray, regl texture object descriptor, or Canvas.

   - Or, you can specify a function to derive a value from the current `props`, such as `({ time }) => time`

 The default `frag` and `vert` will use a simple black shader, which passes along the UV coordinates as `varying vec2 vUv`.